 The pixel size of the image has a direct bearing on its resulting file size and quality.
 A tiny image, say 200 pixels wide by 150 pixels tall, will only look good at that size.
 If you increase its view size in your web browser to get a better look, it will look blurry and chunky and not crisp at all.

 So the first thing to do is determine what size on the screen you need the image.
 A small thumbnail image that doesn't need to be magnified in any way might be best create at about 200 pixels wide.
-Still, an important photo that is central to an article or a product photograph on an e-commerce website will need to be much larger, say 1200 to 2000 pixels wide.
+An important photo that is central to an article or a product photograph on an e-commerce website will need to be much larger, say 1200 to 2000 pixels wide.

 When you optimise an image (see the tools section below on how to go about doing this), it's worth noting that a 2000 pixel JPEG images set to about 50% 'quality' will end up at about the same file size as a 1200 pixel wide image set to 75% 'quality'.
 And, it will look much sharper on-screen, overall.